 - Provide applicants with a comprehensive written review, including recommendations no later than 6 weeks following the meeting.

-- Provides information about the projects reviewed and planned to be reviewed at TACT meetings and the timing of TACT’s recommendations report on the TREAT-NMD website and in TREAT-NMD newsletters.
+- Provide information about upcoming meetings on the TREAT-NMD website and in TREAT-NMD newsletters.

 TACT will not:

-- Provide on-going feedback to applicants on the development programme.
+- Provide on-going feedback to applicants on their development programme.

 - Respond to queries following the issue of the final report.

 - Engage with funding organisations on behalf of applicants.

 - Provide funding; TACT is not a funding organization but provides evaluation and recommendations which might facilitate development of a review into an application to a funding organization.

 Please read the TACT Terms of Reference carefully if you are considering submitting an application to TACT.

 Industry applicants are asked to pay a contribution towards meeting costs based on size of company.
 TACT has received generous support from: